 The Hearings Board issued its final decision and order (FDO) on March 23, 2017.
-After the Board reviewed the FDO, the decision was made to appeal the urban growth boundary expansions for Ridgefield and La Center and the resulting order of invalidity as well as the de-designation findings for the rural industrial land bank.
+After the Board reviewed the FDO, the decision was made to appeal the following:

+- The urban growth area (UGA) expansions for Ridgefield and La Center and the resulting order of invalidity; - The de-designation of agricultural lands for those UGA expansions; and - The de-designation findings for the rural industrial land bank.

 The appeal deadline was April 24, 2017.

 The county has until September 19, 2017 to come into compliance with the FDO for those issues it is not appealing.
-This involves amendments to the comprehensive plan map and text, and CCC Title 40, the county's unified development code.
+This involves amendments to the comprehensive plan map and text, and to CCC Title 40, the county's unified development code.
 The purpose of this staff report is to provide the Planning Commission with proposed amendments for review and recommendation to the Board.